PR is a top-tier litigation boutique.

 Catherine Dunne

 Catherine Dunne joined Paliare Roland as an associate after working as an articling student at the firm.
-Catherine has a growing civil litigation practice with a focus on labour law, administrative law, and general civil litigation.
+Catherine has a growing civil litigation practice with a focus on class action litigation, public law, and commercial litigation.
+She is committed to using her legal practice to help people and advance social justice.

 Education